axone-protocol/docs/docs/technical-documentation/ontology/okp4-ontology.md

 # Axone Ontology

 The Axone protocol orchestrates the various resources of the Dataverse (datasets and services) using different blockchain elements such as smart contracts, logic modules, and ontology.
-All these elements allow for fine management of dataset and service workflows for knowledge creation within a Zone with personalized governance.
+All these elements allow for fine management of dataset and service workflows for knowledge creation within a zone with personalized governance.
 As seen previous sections, the ontology must stand for the different concepts of the protocol, their relationships, and their properties.

 ## The big picture